allegro/blog/_posts/2022-07-09-mbox-server-driven-ui-for-mobile-apps.md

 ![MessageWidget structure](/img/articles/2022-07-09-mbox-server-driven-ui-for-mobile-apps/2_MessageWidget.png)

-If the requirements for the message widget change, we can easily change it on the backend side without the need to release the app.
+If the requirements for the message widget change, we can easily modify it on the backend side without the need to release the app.
 That’s because it’s not defined directly in the MBox libraries included in the mobile apps but specified on the backend using MBox components.